Nelliewangari/Quiz-Board/README.md

 {Quiz-Board}
-{A javascript quiz for students and it gives results of the test after the students has it.}, {24/2/2019}
+{A JavaScript quiz for students and it gives results of the test after the students has it.}, {24/2/2019}
 By {Nellie}

  list setup instructions